#datamustread: How to Master Your Data Journey

 Because vizzing alone is only half the fun, you should not miss the #MakeoverMonday book.
 Eva Murray and Andy Kriebel are icons in the data visualization community (read the interview!) and they have curated the thousands of visualizations from the #MakeoverMonday project into a practical guide that will take your design and data communication skills to the next level!

-How China is winning in the Age of Artificial Intelligence
+How China is Winning in the Age of Artificial Intelligence: A Deep Dive into Innovation, Culture, and Strategy

 Currently, I’m on a 4-week China trip, visiting many cities.
 In Hangzhou, I met CEIBS peers who work for Alibaba.
 While the Alibaba campus is quite impressive, I got even more impressed by Alibaba’s leadership culture, which is encouraging its employees to innovate as intrapreneurs.